 |EU10||Planned capacity and projected demand||

-Please see pages 28-31 of our Form 10-K filed with the Securities and Exchange Commission for generation capacity information.
-Electric and gas demand are also addressed in the 10-K. (A search on the word demand in this document leads to numerous references.)
-In addition, the 10-K, beginning on page 7, describes major capital expansion projects being pursued to meet projected load.
+Please see pages 27-30 of our Form 10-K filed with the Securities and Exchange Commission for generation capacity information.
+Electric and gas demand are also addressed in the 10-K. (A search on the word load in this document leads to numerous references.)

 |EU11||Average thermal plant efficiency||

 2014 combined regulated and non-regulated fleet efficiencies are as follows: